TeacherTalley/LinkedList_Project_Student/Project_LinkedList.md

 Movie Decadence and Downfall: The Shah of Iran's Ultimate Party cannot be added to the list.
 Movie Lola cannot be added to the list.
 Removing movies...
-Movie Zero Day cannot be removed from list.
+Movie Zero Day cannot be removed from the list.
-Movie Sennentuntschi cannot be removed from list.
+Movie Sennentuntschi cannot be removed from the list.
 New movie list ready!
 ```